watem-sedem/watem-sedem/docs/input.rst

 | grass strips         | -6        |
 +----------------------+-----------+

-The idrisi raster must be formated as float32.
+The datatype of this raster is integer 16.

 .. note::
 	The Parcel raster can contain only values between -32757 and 32757.
 Therefore, only 32757 unique agricultural field id's can be used in the parcel map.